 What is the recovery period for this procedure?

 It is recommended that patients take it easy for the first three weeks.
-Avoiding strenuous activity is crucial during this time, elevating the head for at least 14 days.
+Avoiding strenuous activity is crucial during this time, as well as elevating the head for at least fourteen days.

 How long will the results last?

 The effects of a neck lift are very durable.
 However, lasting results are dependent on individual patient characteristics including bone structure and skin elasticity.

 Are there any visible scars left from a neck lift?

 Some scars will remain initially, fading with time and becoming scarcely visible.